And I need to. I’ve made my share of wrong ‘yes’ decisions. But today I’m making the decision to focus on learning how to make better yes decisions.

 Marrying John and accepting Jesus as my Savior, in my early 20’s, is at the top of my very best yeses.

 Another best yes was signing up to sponsor a Compassion International child.
-I’d wanted to do this for years but was hesitate to make the commitment.
-In March of 2011 I finally said yes to sponsor a 10-year-old girl.
+I’d wanted to do this for years but was hesitant to make the commitment.
+In March of 2011, I finally said yes to sponsor a 10-year-old girl.
 Her name is Noemi.
 Getting a letter from Noemi is such a blessing to me!
 Why did I wait so long!